-Technology never stands still, and as self-publishing uses technology, it will always change and evolve.
-In the not too distant future, Blockchain technology could be a big game changer for self-publishing.
+Technology never stands still.
+Because self-publishing uses technology, it will always change and evolve.
+But will the use of Blockchain to sell ebooks work?

 Even the seemingly simple task of understanding what fees are payable on a single Bitcoin transaction is beyond the comprehension of most people.

 The future is in the technology that runs Bitcoin, which is called Blockchain.

 What is Blockchain?

-The following video from the World Economic Forum explains the basic concepts, and possible future uses of Blockchain technology.
+It explains the basic concepts and possible future uses of Blockchain-based technology.

 How could Blockchain work for book sales?

-Within the wallet, automatic transactions can be added, to perhaps make a payment to a translator or co-author on the arrival of each sale for a particular ebook.
+This would be useful to perhaps make a payment to a translator or co-author on the arrival of each sale for a particular ebook.

-In other words, it may well take years before there is a Blockchain application that every self-published author can use on a daily basis to distribute and sell ebooks.
+In other words, it may well take years before there is a Bitcoin Blockchain application that every self-published author can use on a daily basis to distribute and sell ebooks.

 But in the future, Blockchain will allow one-click buying from a user’s Smart Wallet.

 If you check your smartphone, you will find that on most phones, there is already a Smart Wallet application.

 Does the technology have the potential to change the current monopoly of Amazon in the book market?
 Yes, possibly.

-Should that happen, there may still be benefits for authors in areas such as copyright protection and instant royalty payments, but Amazon would still hold the power to sell, as it does today.
+Should that happen, there may still be benefits for authors in areas such as copyright protection and instant royalty payments.

-The only certainty is that there will be change, change and more change in self-publishing in the coming few years.
+The only certainty is that there will be change, change, and more change in self-publishing in the coming few years.